-In the fall of 2010, the Board of Regents amended the regulations regarding academic intervention services (§100.2(ee)) to allow school districts to replace, in whole or in part, academic intervention services with Response to Intervention (RtI).
-A school district that chooses to do so must file an LEA Response to Intervention Assurance Form with the Department indicating the buildings, grades, and subject that RtI will be used in place of academic intervention services.
-School districts must also agree to adhere to the requirements in §100.2(ii), which defines the RtI process.
-Information on this option can be found at http://www.p12.nysed.gov/docs/ais-rti.html.
+In the fall of 2010, the Board of Regents amended the regulations regarding academic intervention services (§100.2(ee)) to allow school districts to replace, in whole or in part, academic intervention services with Response to Intervention (Rtl).
+A school district that chooses to do so must file an LEA Response to Intervention Assurance Form with the Department to indicate the buildings, grades, and subject that Rtl will be used in place of academic intervention services.
+School districts must also agree to adhere to the requirements in §100.2(ii), which defines the Rtl process.
+Information on this option can be found on the Department's website.